Books Like Widow’s Bay: 9 Cursed Island Thrillers That Will Make You Afraid of Islands (2026)

 What Is Widow’s Bay About?

 Widow’s Bay is a comedy-horror series on Apple TV+ premiering April 29, 2026.
 It follows Mayor Tom Loftis (Matthew Rhys) as he tries to transform a struggling, supposedly cursed New England island town into a tourist destination.
 The show was created by Katie Dippold (Parks and Recreation, The Heat) and directed by Hiro Murai (Atlanta).
 When tourists finally start arriving, the old curse wakes up, proving the superstitious locals right all along.
+And no, the show isn’t adapted from a novel — is Widow’s Bay based on a book breaks down the honest answer and the closest thriller match.

 Are There Books Set on Cursed Islands?